 Variegated String of Hearts &

-The Ceropegia woodii variegata is a stunning trailing succulent variety of the Ceropegia genus that is extremely easy to grow indoors.
-It is known by various common names, including sweetheart vine, hearts entangled, variegated string of hearts, rosary vine, chain of hearts, and a rosary plant.
+The variegated string of hearts is known by various common names, including sweetheart vine, hearts entangled, the variegated string of hearts, the rosary vine, the chain of hearts, and a rosary plant.

-It is seriously one of the most unique and hardy vining succulents out there!
 The heart-shaped leaves with purple undersides are just gorgeous, and they grow on these tough, wire-like stems that trail so nicely.
-And get this - those vines can grow up to 12 feet long!
-The hearts on a string are deep green with variegated creamy white or yellow markings, making it stand out even more.
+And get this - those vines can grow up to 12 feet long.

+This little variegated string of hearts plant also produces tiny bead-like tubers along its vine that give it the appearance of a rosary heart.
 This variegated version of the Ceropegia woodii is perfect for hanging baskets and brings an exotic touch to any space.

 Watering Needs

-The variegated string of hearts is able to withstand long periods of drought by storing water in its fleshy leaves and stem, and it still looks fabulous.
 From spring to fall, you can give your string of hearts a good soak when the soil mix becomes dry.
 And get this, in the winter months; you only need to water sparingly about once a month!

-Plus, if you have this stunning trailing succulent in a container, make sure to water it more often than those planted in the ground.
-Whenever you touch the soil, if it feels like a desert with no sign of moisture, or if those cute little leaves start to look wrinkled or shriveled up - that's when you know your strings of hearts are thirsty!
+Whenever you touch the soil, if it feels like a desert with no sign of moisture, or if those cute little leaves of the variegated string of hearts start to look wrinkled or shriveled up - that's when you know your strings of hearts are thirsty!

 Light Requirements

-When grown indoors, place it in the sunniest place in your house.
+When grown indoors, place your variegated string of hearts in the sunniest place in your house.
 This string of hearts may benefit from shade in consistently hot climates.
 It is ideal to grow this succulent in a west- or a few feet away from a south-facing window.

 Optimal Soil & Fertilizer Needs

+When it comes to choosing the right soil for your adorable variegated string of hearts plant, you need to be careful!
 You see, the amount of moisture in the soil can literally make or break your little growing hearts.
-Too much water and BAM!
-You've got root and stem rot faster than you can say "cactus."
 That's why we at Planet Desert have got your back with our specialized succulent potting mix.
 This organic substrate has mycorrhizae which help grow a healthy root system.
 As an okay alternative, you can create your own potting mix by combining equal portions of perlite, coarse sand, and good natural potting soil.

 Hardiness Zones & More

-Hailing from South Africa, the variegated string of hearts is a tropical plant that is typically grown indoors.
+If grown outdoors, it grows best in USDA zone 11-12.
 This string of hearts cannot handle frost, cold, or freezing temperatures, so make sure it doesn't get below 45 F in its environment.
-If grown outdoors, it grows best in USDA zone 11-12.

 They prefer constant temperatures above 70 degrees Fahrenheit and can tolerate triple digits in the summer, so don't worry if your heart plant gets too hot.
 Therefore, it is a relatively hardy and adaptable plant that can thrive best in a variety of indoor settings with proper care.